top of page

 A YSMT session is time-out-of-time to experience, notice and be.
 Exactly how we work depends on your individual needs.
 For many people, particularly those bringing experiences of childhood trauma, what we do is very simple, based on noticing different parts of self, using dialogue techniques to get to know them, and bringing awareness to any physical sensations that arise.

-re feeling in your body) increases, or if you already have greater capacity, we can expand into other inquiries.
+As your capacity to connect with and stay present to your somatic experience (what you’re feeling in your body) increases, or if you already have greater capacity, we can expand into other inquiries.
 For example, I may invite you to follow your own impulses into movement, into particular physical positions, or into intuitive touch on your own body, or I may suggest a position or movement for you to explore.
-If its appropriate and wanted by you, I may occasionally also offer therapeutic touch to help you to engage more fully with what’s happening, or to help you to integrate what you have experienced.
-You are always encouraged to make an active choice about whether or not to accept any of my suggestions, and any touch is carefully negotiated in words and through noticing how your body responds.
+If it’s appropriate and wanted by you, I may also offer therapeutic touch to help you to engage more fully with what’s happening, or to help you to integrate what you have experienced.
+You are always encouraged to make an active choice about whether or not to accept any of my suggestions, and any touch is carefully negotiated in words and through noticing how different parts of you respond.

-As a practitioner, Im not there to interpret or advise.
+As a practitioner, I’m not there to interpret or advise.
 My role is to help you to be curious, to listen without judgement, to witness with compassion, and to navigate those pathways towards healing and integration that your body already knows.

 Who is it for?